wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    Delta Lakehouse data structures are next-level genius:

+   * The binary format compresses data (using algorithms Snappy, Gzip, LZ4, etc.) that's 75% than CSV files

    * <a target="_blank" href="https://github.com/delta-io/delta/blob/master/PROTOCOL.md">Logging of ACID transactions</a> (changes) are enabled by Apache's <strong>"Parquet"</strong> file format, which not only enables auditing governance but also enables <strong>time travel</strong> -- bringing the whole database to specific points back in time.
 This is similar to what can be done with repositories of text files using Git.

    * Responds to (is fully compatible with) Apache Spark APIs to access data live